-SSL connectivity in Azure Database for MariaDB
+SSL/TLS connectivity in Azure Database for MariaDB

 Azure Database for MariaDB supports connecting your database server to client applications using Secure Sockets Layer (SSL).
 Enforcing SSL connections between your database server and your client applications helps protect against "man in the middle" attacks by encrypting the data stream between the server and your application.